Tennessee Workers’ Compensation Insurance

 • The employer reduces the employee’s wages due to a work-related injury.

-• A surviving spouse with no dependent children could receive 50% of the worker’s average monthly wages.
+• A spouse with no dependents could receive 50% of the worker’s average monthly wages.

 • A surviving spouse with one or more dependent children could receive two-thirds of the worker’s average monthly wages.